rafaelwake/page500/README.md

 # page500 error
-Page development to Pixel TI company
+Page 500 error that I did the challenges to learn more about front end.
+I did this to Pixel TI company.

 Developed by Rafael Bernardes

-Finished on May 24th
+Finished on May 24th in 2022.

-Contact info: rafael@pixelti.com.br